 Current Research#

-Function and Biophysical Mechanism of Hippocampal Theta Rhythm#
+Function and Biophysical Mechanism of Neural Theta Wave#

-At the outset of the project, I am going to carry out dual simultaneous extracellular electrode recordings in the hippocampus (the banana-shaped brain structure shown in the image on the left) and the medial septum (the smaller brain structure in the same image) while the animal is navigating through mazes of various spatial arrangements (the image on the right), freely moving in its cage, or sleeping.
+At the outset of the project, I am going to carry out dual simultaneous extracellular electrode recordings in the hippocampus and the medial septum (the structure shown at the inset of the top-right image) while the animal is navigating through mazes of various spatial arrangements, freely moving in its cage, or sleeping.
 We, as a lab, are aiming to build a cell-type database detailing response fields, electrophysiological properties, and neural activity dynamics of medial septal neurons in relation to the hippocampal theta rhythm.
 In the later stage of the project, I am hoping to probe the role that different medial septal cell type populations play in generation and anatomical spread of theta waves across both the medial septum and the hippocampus using optogenetic techniques.

-This work should deepen our knowledge about an under-researched and enigmatic brain area that is medial septum.
-This area is thought to generate the hippocampal theta rhythm with our preliminary data indicating that medial septal neurons are activated in robust sequences that are repeated on the theta timescale (the image on the right).
-Therefore, the insights gained during this project should further our understanding of the information processing function of this fundamental brain rhythm.
+This work should deepen our knowledge about an under-researched and enigmatic brain area that is the medial septum.
+This area is thought to generate the hippocampal theta rhythm with our preliminary data indicating that medial septal neurons are activated in robust sequences that are repeated on the theta timescale.
+In the principal component space these sequences are revealed as a rotational dynamic with the cycle repeating on the theta timescale (4-12 Hz; the top-left image).
+In the anatomical space these sequencies appear as travelling theta waves that originate in the dorsal part of the medial septum and spread in the ventral direction across its entire extent (the top-right image).
+Further testing should lend more support to these findings and link them to the hippocampus.

 Past Research#

-Neuroscience Data Sharing Platform at the University of Bristol#
+Neuroscience Data Platform at the University of Bristol#

 Schematic Representation of Bristol GIN Project.
 The image on the left shows its current stage where a data sharing platform and a version control system is being implemented.
 The image in the middle shows the next stage where a relational database will be implemented for rapid data queries.
 The image on the right shows how the system could evolve in the future by implementing a cloud computing environment.

 Open access to data, often generated by multi-group collaborations with large datasets, is increasingly central to scientific endeavour.
 It conveys many benefits including research transparency, efficiency and collaboration and is becoming a requirement for many journals and grant funding bodies.
 Therefore, scientists need easy, cost effective and user-friendly systems to make data accessible to collaborators and the public and transform research culture.
 We have tested several data architecture systems for use with neuroscience datasets and selected GIN as the most flexible, easy to use and reliable system.
 We have adapted this for use within University of Bristol (UoB) IT systems.
-Bristol-GIN and the accompanying Bristol Neuroscience Data Guide are under development and scheduled to be launched in Summer 2023.
+Bristol-GIN and the accompanying Bristol Neuroscience Data Guide are under development and scheduled to be launched at the end of the year 2024.

 Among data sharing platforms available to neuroscientists GIN is unique in the range of benefits it offers to researchers and the wider community: